-The Board of Trustees has developed certain investment guidelines and has retained an investment consultant.
-The investment consultant is expected to maximize the return on the investment portfolio and may make transactions consistent with that expectation within the Board's guidelines.
-The investment consultant is compensated based on a percentage of the portfolio's market value.
+The Board of Trustees has developed certain investment guidelines and has retained an investment manager.
+The investment manager is expected to maximize the return on the investment portfolio and may make transactions consistent with that expectation within the Board's guidelines.
+The investment manager is compensated based on a percentage of the portfolio's market value.